 Minoxidil is typically applied to the scalp to aid with hair loss.
 When using minoxidil for beard growth, it is applied to the lower face, chin and neck.
 When minoxidil is applied to the skin, it is converted into minoxidil sulfate, the active metabolite that plays a crucial role in stimulating hair growth.

-The exact way that minoxidil and its active metabolite minoxidil sulfate help to stimulate hair growth is unknown.
+The exact way that minoxidil and its active metabolite, minoxidil sulfate, help to stimulate hair growth is unknown.
 However, it is believed that minoxidil acts as a vasodilator by dilating blood vessels under the skin, which enhances blood flow to hair follicles.
 This improved circulation delivers more oxygen and nutrients, creating optimal conditions for hair growth and promoting thicker, healthier hair.
-Alongside this effect, laboratory studies have shown minoxidil lengthening the growth (anagen) phase of the hair growth cycle, leading to thicker and healthier hair.
+Alongside this effect, laboratory studies have shown that minoxidil lengthens the growth (anagen) phase of the hair growth cycle, leading to thicker and healthier hair.
 This can help to treat a thin or patchy beard as well as thin areas of the scalp and eyebrows.

 Is minoxidil good for facial hair density?

 Only one study has been carried out on the use of minoxidil for beard growth.
-It noted a slightly higher success rate than a placebo for minoxidil lotion (around 3%).
-However, these results are negligible and do not prove the efficacy of minoxidil for beard growth.
+It noted modest improvements compared to placebo with a 3% minoxidil lotion.
+However, these results were small and do not prove the efficacy of minoxidil for beard growth.

 Minoxidil has been extensively studied for its effectiveness in promoting hair growth, increasing hair thickness and treating hair loss.
 These studies provide a solid foundation of evidence supporting the use of minoxidil as a hair growth treatment.

-While some people choose minoxidil to help with beard growth, its efficacy is not proven conclusively.
+While some people choose minoxidil to help with beard growth, its efficacy is not proven.

 How to use topical minoxidil for beard growth